Fiat Chrysler and Renault pursue $35 billion merger to combat car industry upheaval

 "This requires quite a bit of creativity."

-(Additional reporting by Pamela Barbaglia, Gilles Guillaume, Sudip Kar-Gupta, Edward Taylor and Norihiko Shirouzu; Editing by Georgina Prodhan, Mark Potter and Alexander Smith)
+(Additional reporting by Pamela Barbaglia, Gilles Guillaume, Sudip Kar-Gupta, Edward Taylor and Norihiko Shirouzu; Editing by Georgina Prodhan/Mark Potter/Alexander Smith/Jane Merriman)

 By Giulio Piovaccari and Laurence Frost